How to keep a recurring fictional scenario from eating itself by session four

 Before you introduce anything new, add it to your anchor document first.
 Write the character or situation down before you bring them into the story.
 That gives you something to reference if the AI's portrayal of the new element drifts in early sessions.

-You can also find more on the general structure of scene setup in this post on the three foundations of a good roleplay scene, which covers the opening-moment mechanics that apply whether you're in session one or session twenty.
+You can also find more on the general structure of scene setup in always-available companion, which covers the opening-moment mechanics that apply whether you're in session one or session twenty.

 Jennifer